Romulo-Moraes/Assembly-Toolkit/13. Assembly-C interoperability/README.md

 ```
 Great!
 The number that we put into the rdi register became a printable string calling it from Assembly!!!

-## Extra.
-Use of the C standard function ?
+## 13. Use of the C standard function ?
 Unfortunately, the C standard functions collection (i.e. Glibc) is dynamically linked, and this process that we made until now only does static links, without this we still can enjoy some power of the C without the library, that allows you to use arithmetic, loops, conditional statements, easy declaration of variables and arrays, etc...
 But this isn't the end of the line, it's possible to link the Glibc to our Assembly programs and use everything from there, being the possibilities: printf, scanf, strlen, strcmp, and more.
 Here is how to dinamically link the Glibc to our executables.
 ```asm
 segment .text